-El Salvador to Canada: The Heartwarming Journey of Daysi
+El Salvador to Canada: Daysi Maragoni’s Story

 Daysi’s parents met serendipitously in San Salvador, living just five houses apart after migrating from opposite ends of the country.
 Their love story blossomed amid challenges, but the escalating civil war in the 1980s forced them to flee to Canada in 1984, seeking refuge for their young family.
 Daysi, then just 10 years old, vividly recalls the chaos of her childhood: one moment she would be innocently playing tag with her friends, and the next, she and her family would be hiding from the sounds of gunfire echoing through the streets.
 The duality of her youth left an indelible mark on her character.